tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 ```
 Here are more examples of [YARA rules used to detect some well-known malware](https://github.com/reversinglabs/reversinglabs-yara-rules/tree/develop/yara).

-## winapi
-winapi is the API for Windows desktop and server applications.
-It is the set of functions and data strutures that your Windows applications are written with.

-### wininet?
-WinINet API is one of the APIs under the Networking and Internet categories in the WinAPI.
+We need to identify behavioral rules from the given description.
 Let's look at the instructions of the challenge again: `the malware disguised itself as a legitimate browser by mimicking common web traffic patterns`.
-This should indicate that there is some traffic happening.
-One of the hints linked to WinINet documentation.
+This suggest the sample uses `InternetOpen` or similar functions in `wininet` for web requests as one of the hints linked to WinINet documentation.

-Basically, `InternetOpen` establishes the Internet connection to the client application.
+`All infected Windows machines are using the same User-Agent string: Mozilla/5.0` resembles the real User-Agent string.

+Translate to these behaviors to YARA string matches where each string targets a key characteristic of the malware:

+Using `all of them` condition ensures the rule only matches samples that contain all three behaviors, reducing false positives.
+If we only want to detect partial matches, we could use `any of them` instead.

+Once your rule is written, test it against the sample.
+If it doesn't trigger the correct files, adjust string matches until they matches.

 [CreateProcess()](https://medium.com/@theCTIGuy/windows-api-highlight-createprocess-ec1ec0915b9c)